 - Because of the terminal UI, sometimes, I don't even remember in which folder I'm inside, and I have to type

-- You type slowly ?!
+- Do you type slowly?
 Yes, like me, I wish I could type fast like guys in hacker movies.

-In this post, We will see how to improve the user experience when working on the server.
+In this post, We will see how to improve the user experience when working in the terminal.